-Other than the beaches, South Beach is known for art deco buildings, and a vibrant nightlife!
+Other than the beaches, South Beach is known for its art deco buildings and vibrant nightlife!

 Prefer a slightly quieter day at the beach?
 Head to Crandon Beach to enjoy your time without being disturbed.
 Don’t forget to bring food, as you won’t find any shops around.